 Designing a pin starts with your idea or sketch.
 Artwork will be created by your pin designer and a proof will be sent to you for your review and approval.

 A proof is created to ensure your ideas best reflect your final design.
 Proofs are the best way to make sure all the spelling, colors and sizes are accurate and approved by you.

 What style should you choose?
 Sometimes requesting samples is the way to decide on the best pin style that compliments your design.

 Why is quantity on this top ten list?
 When ordering a custom pin, the quantity will dictate the price per piece along with the size and enamel style.

 Costs will vary depending on the style you choose and the quantity you order.
 Base metals such as iron will lower the cost of your order compared to copper.

 The difference between soft enamel and hard enamel pins is in the enamel color fill.
-Soft enamel pins are color filled only 75% of the way up the walls of of the pin.
+Soft enamel pins are color filled only 75% of the way up the walls of the pin.
 Hard enamel color fill is filled all the way to the surface of a pin.
-Hard enamel pin have 100% enamel color fill allowing this lapel pin style to have a smooth feel.
-Like soft enamel pins have an embossed feel.
+Hard enamel pin has 100% enamel color fill allowing this lapel pin style to have a smooth feel.
+Like soft enamel has an embossed feel.